jpweideman/DL-Storm-Initiation-Nowcasting/src/training/README.md

 ```

 - All arguments used for the run are saved as `args.json` in the run directory for reproducibility.
-- Validation metrics (CSI, HSS, B-MSE, MSE by dBZ bins) are automatically computed during training and saved to `results/best_validation_metrics.json` whenever a new best validation score is achieved.
+- Validation metrics (CSI, HSS, B-MSE, MSE by dBZ bins) are automatically computed during training and saved to `results/best_validation_metrics.json` when a new best validation score is achieved.
-- Add `--no_wandb` to disable Weights & Biases logging.
+- Use `--no_wandb` to disable Weights & Biases logging.
-- To use [Weights & Biases](https://wandb.ai/) logging, add `--wandb_project "your-project-name"` to your command.
+- To use [Weights & Biases](https://wandb.ai/) logging, add `--wandb_project "project-name"` to your command.
 This will log training metrics, model parameters, and enable experiment tracking.

 ## Example: Test a UNet 3D CNN Model